Cydhra/vers/readme.md

 The results are shown below.

 ### Bit-Vector
-The bit-vector implementation is the fastest publicly available implementation for rank and select operations.
+The bit-vector implementation is among the fastest publicly available implementation for rank and select operations.
 Note that the `succinct` crate outperforms Vers' `rank` operation, but does not provide an efficient select operation.
+The `sucds` generally performs better than `vers` in average case, but is significantly slower in worst case (see below).

 The x-axis is the number of bits in the bit-vector.
 An increase in all runtimes can be observed for input sizes exceeding the L2 cache size (16 MB).